 - Use adaptive devices like remote controls and phones with bigger buttons to help empower the senior to maintain independence in spite of visual difficulties.

-At Absolute Companion Care, a local provider of senior care in Sparks, MD and the surrounding area, we are committed to making certain the older adults we care for are always safe and thriving.
-Our highly trained dementia care professionals understand the visual and other changes that occur, and are equipped with creative, thoughtful ways to help.
+At Absolute Companion Care, provider of Alzheimer’s and dementia care in Towson and the surrounding areas, we are committed to making certain the older adults we care for are always safe and thriving.
+Our highly trained dementia care professionals understand the visual and other changes that occur and are equipped with creative, thoughtful ways to help.